kajtd/galleria/README.md

 ## Usage

-Below, you can read the features of the Art Gallery.
+Below, you can read the features of the galleria.

 1. Interactive Gallery: Explore a variety of artworks in a virtual environment.
 2. Responsive Design: Optimized for desktop and mobile screens.